Dreamykass/webapp-shop-catalogue/readme.md

 ![showcase gif](showcase.gif)

 # Etc
-License: MIT
+License: MIT.
 I do not own the portrayed music albums - images were taken from <https://www.discogs.com/artist/81013-Queen>.